 Theoretical framework

+In this chapter the theoretical framework of this study will be described.
+First, existing scientific literature will be discussed in order to understand the current state of knowledge.
+From this literature review, the different views on health and sustainability in the beer industry that can be identified from these findings will be categorized in either positive, neutral or negative views.
+Next, this chapter will explain how the theory of framing can be used to understand the influences on the perception of brewers and consumers.
+Finally, a conceptual model will be constructed based on findings and concepts from the literature review and the theory of framing.

+Literature review

-Sustainability in the beer industry
+2.1.1 Sustainability in the beer industry

-2.1.1
+This paragraph will summarize the findings from the literature review on health and sustainability in the beer industry.
+First a broad overview will be provided on the current practices around sustainability in the beer industry.
 The life cycle of the production of beer is presented in Figure 1, showing the different phases and processes.
 The model is based on the PEF Pilot of Beer, which was introduced by the European Commission in order to create a standardized method to assess the environmental footprint of beer (European Commission, 2018).
 The distribution phase, which is often distinguished by the European Commission into “inbound distribution” and “distribution” of beer, is substituted by a general, overarching phase called transportation, which may occur in between or within any of the phases presented in the model below (European Commission, 2018; Hospido et al., 2005).